Skip Navigation

 Annotation: The National Center for Health Statistics (NCHS) is a national resource for vital statistics and health-related information and is part of the National Centers for Disease Control and Prevention.
 The center collects and disseminates data on major health and nutrition indicators affecting the population.
 Data are presented so that specific groups, such as children and adolescents, can be isolated.
 Publications include statistical reports and information on morbidity and mortality, use of health resources, nutritional status, and survey research.

-Keywords: Health statistics, Data, Injury prevention, Nutrition, Public health, Publications, Research
+Keywords: Data, Health statistics, Injury prevention, Nutrition, Publications, Public health, Research

 National Center for Injury Prevention and Control (NCIPC)